mlund/faunus/docs/_docs/analysis.md

 $$

 The sampled $q$-interval is always $\left [ 2\pi/L,\, 2\pi p\_{max} \sqrt{3} / L \right ]$,
 $L$ being the box side length.
-Currently only cubic boxes are supported.
+Only cubic boxes have been tested, but the implementation respects cuboidal systems (untested).
 For more information, see [doi:10.1063/1.449987](http://dx.doi.org/10.1063/1.449987).